 In my next post later this month, I’ll go a bit deeper into the changes I made to my diet, the recent research I’ve read that supports a connection between diet and PCOS, and how guided meditation has helped support my body’s changing health.

-In honor of PCOS Awareness Month, we are giving a 25% discount on our Circle + Bloom programs for PCOS: the PCOS Fertility Program and the PCOS Program for Health (not focused on fertility).
+In honor of PCOS Awareness Month, we are giving a 25% discount on ALL of our Circle + Bloom programs, including the PCOS Fertility Program and the PCOS Program for Health (not focused on fertility).
 Enter coupon PCOS25 at checkout.
-(Expires 9/30/18)
+(Expires 9/30/19)

 I believe strongly in the power of the mind to change the body, and I hope it will help you in the same way it has helped me.